AaronFR/Thinker/Studies/0.7.0/CoderInstructionTesting.md

 Merge sort: Not a fan of using asserts instead of showing the results but *fine* File Reading: Fine
 Prime Checker: Fine
-ToDo CLI : Works but just isn't as good, less intuitive, confusing.
+To do CLI : Works but just isn't as good, less intuitive, confusing.
 Snake: Works just the same as the prior Thinker attempt but in pygame Chatbot w/ Memory: Functional, doesn't do a lot, asks a name and gets a single preference but at least it does it without failing?
 Text based dungeon: One version is rather impressive including walls that you can't move through but lots of redundancy,